Sneaker Fortress

 What has transpired this past week is a vindication of my disdain for the reseller sneaker scene and some of the sneaker community at large.
 I consider myself a sneakerhead.
 Ever since I saw my first sneaker ad in a magazine at the age of 10, I was hooked.
 For years thereafter, I would sketch various sneaker designs, totalling over 500 in total, many of which I still keep.
 The sneaker in question was the Reebok Instapump.

-For any high-end brand, there’s a sweet spot when it comes to the number of product it produces and the value it carries with it as a result.
+For any high-end brand, there’s a sweet spot when it comes to the number of products it produces and the value it carries with it as a result.
 In the fashion industry, this rings most true.
 As a result, it’s also one of the most wasteful amongst the manufacturing industries.
 Each year, millions of tons of products from the world’s leading brands are not only discarded but burned.

-Already in the spotlight for its manufacturing practices, it’s worsened by the fact that a significant percentage of that same products are just burned when not sold.
+Already in the spotlight for its manufacturing practices, it’s worsened by the fact that a significant percentage of those same products are just burned when not sold.
 Certain retailers are allowed to offer discounts on sales, but there’s a limitation on this and by how much it can be discounted.
 This allows the brand to keep its market value, as donating or selling at lower prices diminishes those products’ value overall.

 Does Limited Stock Aid Sneaker Resellers?